abhididdigi/abhididdigi.github.io/_posts/2012-01-10-upload-affected-cis-for-a-change-request-from-a-csv-or-txt-attachment.md

-Happy new year!
-This post will explain the functionality to upload the list of Affected CI's from a .csv or .txt attachment for a change request.
-Thanks to <a href="www.servicenowguru.com">SNC Guru</a> for providing me with a couple of ideas on handling Attachments in various ways.
+Happy New Year!
+This post will explain the functionality to upload a list of affected CIs from a .csv or .txt attachment for a change request.
+Thanks to <a href="www.servicenowguru.com">SNC Guru</a> for providing me with a couple of ideas on handling attachments in various ways.

-Assumption: The text/csv will have one column where we have the names of affected CI's for a particular change request.
+**Assumption:** The .txt or .csv file will have one column with the names of affected CIs for a particular change request.

-There are 3 parts to get this working:
+There are three parts to get this working:
-1. Identify the attachment from the sys_attachment table corresponding to a change request.
+1. Identify the attachment from the `sys_attachment` table corresponding to a change request.
-2. Converting the attachments to a byte array, converting the byte to array of strings.
+2. Convert the attachment to a byte array, then convert the byte array to an array of strings.
-3. Inserting the data into task_ci table.
+3. Insert the data into the `task_ci` table.

-When I had this requirement at the start, I had very less information to work on.
-Just a class called SysAttachment and a method called getBytes(inherited from the Object class).
+When I first had this requirement, I had very little information to work with—just a class called `SysAttachment` and a method called `getBytes` (inherited from the Object class).

-I am handling the entire conversion of the entire attachment into an array of strings in the UI action itself.
-You can use a Script Include and call this Script Include from the UI action if you choose to make this client callable.
+I am handling the entire conversion of the attachment into an array of strings in the UI action itself.
+You can use a script include and call it from the UI action if you choose to make this client-callable.

-Name of the UI Action: AddCI's
+**Name of the UI Action:** `AddCIs`

-//This will only get the CI names from a csv sheet.
-You can do similar thing for a .txt file.
+// This will only get the CI names from a .csv sheet.
+You can do a similar thing for a .txt file.

 ```javascript
 var gr = new GlideRecord('sys_attachment');